 I'm a Ph.D.
-Candidate in Economics at George Mason University and a Fellow in the F.A.
+Candidate in Economics on the 2021-2022 economics job market.
+I study at George Mason University and am a Fellow in the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center at George Mason University.

 My research focuses on political economy, economic sociology, Austrian economics, and applied microeconomics, particularly as it relates to the COVID-19 pandemic.
 My dissertation is focused on exploring the COVID-19 pandemic through the political, social, and economic lens, and my committee chairman is Virgil Storr.